 In exchange for a release of legal liability, automakers will need to prove that self-driving vehicles are significantly safer than human-driven vehicles.
 Each year in the United States, almost 40,000 fatalities occur due to vehicle crashes.
 Shashua estimates that if the whole fleet of U.S. vehicles was self-driven, that number could drop to only 40 per year.
 That staggering difference is why so many companies are scrambling to put more self-driven vehicles on the roads you drive.

-As more self-driving vehicles enter Florida highways, we are committed to keeping up with liability laws to defend you if you are injured in an accident.
-Contact us for a free consultation, and we will help you determine who is responsible for your injuries and work to get you the compensation you deserve.
+As more self-driving vehicles enter Florida highways, Contact us for a free consultation, and we will help you determine who is responsible for your injuries and work to get you the compensation you deserve.

 About the Author: